Analysis | With the pandemic far from over, Texas leaders blame immigrants for spreading the virus

 While Abbott has touted the improvement in his state’s numbers, Texas and Mississippi are still faring worse than most states.
 When considering four metrics — new cases, test positivity rate, hospitalizations and deaths from covid-19, the disease caused by the virus — both states have worse numbers as a function of population than the national average.
-What’s more, the number of cases, deaths and rate of positive tests have been fairly flat for the past few weeks, accounting for the massive winter storm which paralyzed much of the region.
+What’s more, the numbers of cases, deaths and rate of positive tests have been fairly flat for the past few weeks, accounting for the massive winter storm that paralyzed much of the region.

 On the most stable metric for evaluating the pandemic, hospitalizations, both Texas and Mississippi are improving.
-But both states also have higher rates of hospitalization than the national average and hospitalizations, like deaths, trail changes in new case totals.
+But both states also have higher rates of hospitalization than the national average, and hospitalizations, like deaths, trail changes in new case totals.

-(The data above, from the COVID Tracking Project, include some anomalous data irrelevant to the point.)
+(The data above, from the COVID Tracking Project, includes some anomalous data irrelevant to the point.)

-The decisions to trust state residents to take the proper preventive measures — a confidence that has proven faulty elsewhere — threatens to accelerate new infections even as the vaccine rollout picks up steam.
-An increase in new infections has a correlated threat: the evolution of more dangerous or more resistant strains of the virus.
+The decisions to trust state residents to take the proper preventive measures — a confidence that has proven faulty elsewhere — threaten to accelerate new infections even as the vaccine rollout picks up steam.
+An increase in new infections has a correlated threat: the evolution of more dangerous or more resistant variants of the virus.

 Unsurprisingly, Biden was critical of the decisions, particularly given the imminent increase in vaccine supply.